linode/apl-docs/docs/for-devs/console/services.md

 3. Go to the service configuration section in the Otomi Console.
 4. Create a new service by selecting the k8s service and port that you want to expose.
 5. Check the "Use CNAME" checkbox.
 Two text boxes will appear: "domain" and "tlsSecretName".
 6. Fill in both text boxes accordingly.
-Example: domain=`demo.example.com`, tlsSecretName=`mycnamecert`.
+Example: domain=`demo.example.com`, tlsSecretName=`my-cname-cert`.
 7. Click on the "Submit" button, followed by the "Deploy" button.

 ### With TLS Termination at the Application (Pod) Level